 - The χ-Blade, the ultimate Keyblade in Kingdom Hearts: Birth by Sleep.
 And to add confusion, it's based on the Greek letter "Chi," meaning it's pronounced exactly like "Keyblade."
 It can get a little awkward when using verbal communication.

-- Turns out, Xehanort used the X as a symbol for potential bodies in his massive Grand Theft Me plan.
+- As of 3D, it turns out that Xehanort used the X as a symbol for potential bodies in his massive Grand Theft Me plan.
 He calls it the "Recusant's Sigil", and considers anyone marked with it his property.
 He can even track people who wear it on their clothes - such as Sora's dream-world outfit.

 - Sector X is Iji is actually a subversion—although it seems mysterious at first, the actual reason it's titled Sector X is because it's the tenth sector, and X is the roman numeral for 10.